Residential Street Snow Removal

 Not necessarily.
 If you live in a new subdivision, the developer is responsible for snow removal until such time that the City has accepted the roads and utilities from the developer.

 In certain locations where there is limited space for storing snow within the roadway right-of-way, snow may temporarily be piled in the middle of a cul-de-sac bulb or within a parking lane to be hauled away at a later date.
 The timing of the snow removal will depend on available resources and ongoing weather conditions.

 Yes.
 As a grader moves down a street, it is followed by a skid steer loader that will clear driveways by removing sections of the windrow that were created by the grader.
 There can be a gap between when the grader passes by and when the skid steer loader catches up, but the intent is to remove windrows from the front of private driveways as soon as possible.

 This part of your property is technically a roadway right-of-way, which is publicly owned and designed to provide space for items such as public sidewalks, utilities, fire hydrants, City trees, road signs and snow storage.
 The depth of the right-of-way typically ranges from two to five metres from the curb and the City uses this space to store snow that has been removed from the road.
 Snow will not be piled on a public sidewalk.

 The snow will not be removed.
 As outlined in the City's Snow and Ice Control (SNIC) Policy, "the opening of windrows at private sidewalks is the responsibility of the property owner."

 When residential street snow removal is in progress, the information below will be updated daily Monday to Friday during normal business hours (8:30 a.m. to 4:30 p.m.).

 Residential street snow removal in Spruce Grove is divided into two zones: the east/red zone and the west/blue zone.

-NO PARKING on signed residential streets starting at 7:30 a.m. the day snow removal is scheduled to begin until snow removal is complete and signs are removed.
+NO PARKING on signed residential streets starting at 7:00 a.m. on the date snow removal scheduled to begin until snow removal is complete and signs are removed.